Body Art book (World of Art) - Thames & Hudson

 Description

 Body art is the most intimate form of art, combining the self, senses, and social and political elements.
 Today, in almost every major city worldwide, you can find tattoos, piercings, henna painting, and elaborate hairstyles.
 In recent years, body art has expanded in unprecedented ways, borrowing motifs and practices from many different traditions.
-What do new and borrowed body arts do, and what do they tell us about the global culture we live in?
+What do new and borrowed body arts do, and what do they tell us about the global culture in which we live?

 Anthropologist and art historian Nicholas Thomas explores these and many other questions in this comprehensive overview of body arts from prehistoric beginnings to the present day.
 He emphasizes their role in expressing personal and cultural identity; their long-standing associations with ritual, theatricality, crime, and beauty; and their recent revival through movements like Modern Primitive and works by contemporary artists such as Marc Quinn and Rebecca Belmore.

-Over 180 illustrations chronicle the extraordinary diversity of body arts, from Australian and African traditions of painting and scarification to Chinese footbinding, Russian prison tattoos, Harlem ball culture, and ink designs worn by celebrities like Tupac Shakur and David Beckham.
-For anyone with a personal or professional interest in this subject, Body Art offers timely and insightful celebration of this human art form’s essence.
+Over 180 illustrations chronicle the extraordinary diversity of body arts, from Australian and African traditions of painting and scarification to Chinese footbinding, Russian prison tattoos, Harlem ball culture, and ink patterns worn by celebrities like Tupac Shakur and David Beckham.
+For anyone with a personal or professional interest in this subject, Body Art offers timely and insightful celebration of this human artistic expression.

 The Thames & Hudson brand was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as cutting-edge research, accessible to a broad audience.
-To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad audience.
+To reflect international perspectives, the company’s name combines the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent family company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
-It publishes high-quality books across all areas of visual creativity: arts (fine, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children’s books is also growing.
+Today, still an independent family-run company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2000 titles in print.
+It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+The list of children’s books is also expanding.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating across different markets and languages, to create large print runs and reduce unit production costs.
+Neurath and Foges developed a pioneering concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages, allowing for large print runs and reduced unit production costs.
 Neurath’s concept was the first of many innovations that Thames & Hudson introduced to the publishing world.

-Other significant series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who from the 1950s contributed to pioneering interest in archaeology, both in book form and on television.
-Over 34 titles were published in this series over 34 years.
+Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who since the 1950s contributed to pioneering interest in archaeology, both in book form and television.
+Over 34 titles have been published in this series over 34 years.
 The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

 The year 2016 marked an extraordinary new chapter for the company, announcing publishing partnerships with two of the world’s most important museums: the British Museum and the Victoria and Albert Museum.